Restore Purchases Button Missing: Fix the 3.1.1 Rejection

-Your rejection cites Guideline 3.1.1 with language like “the app does not allow users to restore previously purchased non-consumable in-app purchases or subscriptions.”
-Your paywall has crisp Subscribe and Buy Now buttons but no Restore.
-Or you do have a Restore action, but it’s buried under Settings → Account → Subscriptions → tap twice, and the reviewer can’t find it from the paywall they hit on launch.
-Or your app uses an email-and-password login that you considered “the restore path,” but Apple wants a separate StoreKit-call button anyway.
+Your rejection cites Guideline 3.1.1 — Apple’s wording is usually a line like “We were unable to locate a way to restore previously purchased non-consumable in-app purchases or subscriptions in your app.”
+Three patterns trigger it: (1) your paywall has crisp Subscribe and Buy Now buttons but no Restore; (2) you do have a Restore action, but it’s buried under Settings → Account → Subscriptions and the reviewer can’t find it from the paywall they hit on launch; or (3) your app uses an email-and-password login that you considered “the restore path,” but Apple still wants a button that calls StoreKit directly.

 Common causes